mikedilger/mosaic-spec/docs/index.md

 Just like with webservers, there is no limit to how many Mosaic servers can exist (nostr has already thousands), and we expect that everybody can find a server willing to hosts their records, or at the very least, stand up their own server to do it.
 Servers need only be Internet accessible; they don't need to be in data centers.
-While Mosaic is defined as a client-server protocol, nothing stops this from being deployed in a peer-to-peer fashion.
-That is, clients can also behave as servers if they are coded as such.

 ### Advertising your Service Providers